armbag/armbag/README.md

 ## I'm a fullstack web developper

-- 💰 I'm currently looking for a position of web developer
+- 💰 I'm currently looking for a position in web development

 - 🤯 Constantly curious about new tech